d-exclaimation/pioneer/Documentation/guides/features/graphql-over-http.md

 ==- Custom Request for Websocket
 The custom request will similar to the request used to upgrade to websocket but will have:
-- The headers taken from `"header"/"headers"` value from the `ConnectionParams`
+- The headers taken from `"header"/"headers"` value from the `ConnectionParams` or all the entirety of `ConnectionParams`
 - The query parameters taken from `"query"/"queries"/"queryParams"/"queryParameters"` value from the `ConnectionParams`
 - The body from the `GraphQLRequest`